keep1t8eel/phoneList/README.md

 Ex: viva.txt

-extension: the extension number associated with the country of SIM provider
+extension: the extension number associated with the country or SIM provider

 Ex: 17